List of The Neverending Story characters: Carl Conrad Coreander

-Carl Conrad Coreander (German spelling: Karl Konrad Koreander) is a cantankerous bookseller; Bastian finds and steals the Neverending Story from his store.
-The novel states that Mr. Coreander is one of the few humans who has been to Fantastica and returned.
-He and Bastian come to a better understanding and share telling the stories of their adventures to one another.
+Carl Conrad Coreander (German spelling: Karl Konrad Koreander) is a cantankerous bookseller; Bastian finds and steals The Neverending Story from his store.
+The novel states that Mr. Coreander is one of the few humans who has been to Fantasia and returned.
+He and Bastian come to a better understanding and share stories of their adventures with each other.

 Coreander is portrayed by Thomas Hill in the first film, and was the only actor who reprised his role in the second film; in the third film, he is played by Freddie Jones.
 In the cartoon series, Coreander is voiced by Chris Wiggins.
-In the 2001 television series, Tales from the Neverending Story, he functions in a double role as a wizard in Fantasia wherein he is called "the Curiosity".
+In the 2001 television series, Tales from the Neverending Story, portrayed by John Dunn-Hill, he functions in a double role as a wizard in Fantasia wherein he is called "the Curiosity".
+In the third film, his wife Mrs. Coreander appears, portrayed by Shirley Broderick.